-Does Oedipus Rex fulfill first requirement to be a tragic hero?
+Does Oedipus Rex fulfil the first requirement of a tragic hero?

-Indeed, Oedipus Rex fulfills first requirement of tragedy.
+Indeed, Oedipus Rex fulfils the first requirement of tragedy.
 The play starts when Oedipus Rex is the king of Thebes.
-People worship him; they consider him god; audience sees him living a prosperous life but at the end, audience finds him in a miserable condition.
-Undoubtedly, he falls from a position of lofty eminence; therefore, in view of first requirement of tragedy, we can consider Oedipus Rex a tragic hero.
+People worship him.
+They consider him a god.
+The audience watches him living a prosperous life but in the end, the audience finds him in a miserable condition.
+Undoubtedly, he falls from a position of lofty eminence; therefore, in view of the first requirement of tragedy, we can consider him a tragic hero.

 As a Tragic Hero, Oedipus Rex is good but not perfect:

-Oedipus Rex fulfills the second requirement of tragedy too.
+Oedipus Rex fulfils the second requirement of tragedy too.
 He is good but not perfect.
 “A kind king” is his title of respect.
 He is good to his wife.
-Welfare of people of Thebes is his first priority.
-When he knew that an unknown disease wrapped his people, he sent his men to find out the reason behind it.
+The welfare of the people of Thebes is his first priority.
+When he knew that an unknown disease wrapped around his people, he sent his men to find out the reason behind it.
 He is also not a villain.
 He is neither flawless nor a scoundrel.
-There may be flaw in his character yet he is not a bad person.
-He is a kind person and takes every step for the welfare of his people.
+There may be flaws in his character yet he is not entirely a bad person.
+He is kind and takes every step for the welfare of his people.
 Hence to the extent of this requirement, Oedipus Rex can be called a good tragic hero.

 He belongs to a noble class

-Class of Kings is the class of Oedipus Rex.
-He is son of a king and himself becomes king after solving the riddle of sphinx.
-Aristotle narrows down the scope of tragedy while saying that there is more pleasure in watching the downfall of a king than a common man.
+The class of Kings is the class of Oedipus Rex.
+He is the son of a king and he becomes king after solving the riddle of the Sphinx.
+Aristotle narrows down the scope of tragedy while saying that there is more pleasure in watching the downfall of a king than in a common man.
 When a king suffers due to “hamartia”, it shocks the audience and causes the catharsis of pity and fear.
-Thus, so far as the requirement of noble class is concerned Oedipus Rex is a tragic hero.
+Thus, so far as the requirement of the noble class is concerned Oedipus fulfils this requirement of tragedy.

 Human “err”, frailty and “hamartia”: